 Embedding PAR into organizations.
-These organizations have integrated PAR within old programs and core institutional practices, used reflective practice methods to assess efficacy of their organizational approaches to peacebuilding, incorporated participatory methods into meetings and decision-making processes to ensure that all staff members have a voice, and used PAR tools to better measure impacts empirically, even unanticipated results.
+These organizations have integrated PAR within old programs and core institutional practices, used reflective practice methods to assess efficacy of their organizational approaches to peacebuilding, incorporated participatory methods into meetings Local government officials recognized that PAR could help them listen better to the concerns of citizens, and have engaged community youth researchers to help them conduct community data gathering. and decision-making processes to ensure that all staff members have a voice, and used PAR tools to better measure impacts empirically, even unanticipated results.
 Two PAR authors renamed their organizations to clearly demarcate that participatory approaches are key to their work.